icdevs/Icdevs_mainsite/_posts/2023-01-09-43-Pipelinify Updates - Motoko.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
-If you would like to turbocharge this bounty you can seed additional donations of ICP to 4dc0678d04c632921a7e5b913a4e3f185a3b48e2da6cba71f4be1e86272a789b.
-ICDevs will match the bounty $40:1 ICP for the first 75 ICP out of the DFINITY grant and then 0.25:1 after that.
+If you would like to turbocharge this bounty you can seed additional donations of ICP to 269b560f921487247b75d5507c9af250af3a932c372111fa5fbb66eba64354c5.
+ICDevs will match the bounty $40:1 ICP for the first 50 ICP out of the DFINITY grant and then 0.25:1.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process